KateFavre/Inventory-Application-Java-Springboot/README.md

 added line 74 closing braces for if statement starting on line 63 in BootStrapData.java

-added if statement on line 42 in BootStrapData.java to make sure outsourcedPartsRepository is empty before adding sample inventory changed line 43 in BootStrapData.java to add new outsourced part called Strings changed line 44 in BootStrapData.java to set company name to Guitar Shop changed line 45 in BootStrapData.java to set part name to Guitar Strings changed line 46 in BootStrapData.java to change inventory to 40 changed line 45 in BootStrapData.java to set price to 10 changed line 48 in BootStrapData.java to set Id to 100L
+added if statement on line 42 in BootStrapData.java to make sure outsourcedPartsRepository is empty before adding sample inventory changed line 43 in BootStrapData.java to add new outsourced part called strings changed line 44 in BootStrapData.java to set company name to Guitar Shop changed line 45 in BootStrapData.java to set part name to Guitar Strings changed line 46 in BootStrapData.java to change inventory to 40 changed line 45 in BootStrapData.java to set price to 10 changed line 48 in BootStrapData.java to set Id to 100L changed line 49 in BootStrapData.java to save string to outsourcedPartRepository

 changed line 50 in BootStrapData.java to add new outsourced part called headstock changed line 51 in BootStrapData.java to set company name to Guitar Shop